AnonSols/tic-tac-toe/README.md

 #HOW TO USE

+Clone or download the project to your machine.
-Start and open your code editior if Live server is installed as an extension in your editior run the html file with live server.
+Open and Start your code editior.
+If Live server is installed as an extension in your editior run the html file with live server.
+Else run the application Locally.

+Finally!!

 Enjoy and play the game ❤️💫